 Students whose family heritage reflects clothing different from what might have been worn on the plains by European settlers in the 1800s are invited to dress in a manner reflecting their heritage, if they choose.

-Each LPS 4th grader has the opportunity to experience Cunningham one-room Schoolhouse.
-Teachers, please visit your LibGuide to access information about Cunningham One-room Schoolhouse, including a lesson plan and schedule for the current school year.
+Each LPS 4th grader has the opportunity to experience Cunningham School.
+Teachers, please visit your LibGuide to access information about Cunningham School, including a lesson plan and schedule for the current school year.